USCbiostats/iMutSig/README.md

 devtools::install_github("friend1ws/pmsignature", ref = "devel")
 ```

-By click the `Run App` button in either `ui.R` or `server.R`, you can start using the Shiny app locally.
+By clicking the `Run App` button in either `ui.R` or `server.R` script, a Shiny app will run locally.
+Or you can simply enter `runApp()` in the console.

+## Report issues

+Please open an issue at https://github.com/USCbiostats/iMutSig/issues if you run into any issues or would like to add a new feature.
+Thank you!

 ## Funding
 This work was supported by NCI grant numbers 5P30 CA014089 and P01 CA196569.